Market

 LISTING WITH STOCK EXCHANGES

-The Equity shares of the Company is listed with the BSE Limited and National Stock Exchange of India Limited and the Company has
+The Equity shares ofthe Company are listed with the BSE Limited and National Stock Exchange of India Limited and the Company has

 been paid by the Company to NSDL and CDSL.